All resources

 It is a way to communicate complex information in a visual and intuitive manner, making it easier for people to understand and analyze the data.
 By transforming raw data into visual representations, data visualization allows patterns, trends, and insights to be easily identified and interpreted.

 Data visualization is also a powerful storytelling tool.
-Visual storytelling helps to uncover hidden patterns, relationships, and correlations that may not be apparent, or not visible in raw data.
+Visual data storytelling helps to uncover hidden patterns, relationships, and correlations that may not be apparent, or not visible in raw data.
 Through visualizations, data can be presented in a way that is engaging, impactful, and memorable, enabling effective communication and data-driven decision-making.

-Why use data visualization
+Why use Data Visualization?

 With the help of descriptive graphics and dashboards, even difficult information can be clear and comprehensible.
+Data analytics supports business intelligence through automatic dashboards and performance monitoring, making it easier to track and analyze key performance indicators.

 Why is that?